loomio/loomio-docs/en/src/user_manual/polls/intro_to_decisions/index.md

-# Proposals and Polls
+# Proposals and polls

-Proposals and Polls help you make decisions and progress discussion to an outcome.
+Proposals and polls help you make decisions and progress discussion to an outcome.

 - Involve the right people to make better decisions
 - Get engagement, test ideas, listen and sense, identify priorities, and clarify issues, even if the solution might not yet be apparent
 - Set a deadline, prompt people who haven’t participated, and state an outcome
-- Flexibly use decision making processes that work for your group
+- Apply decision making processes that work for your organization

+Loomio includes a series of pre-defined proposal templates for common decision processes such as;  Advice, Consent and Consensus.
+The proposal templates are the scaffolding to help you involve people in decisions and make it easy to run your own decision processes.

+A decision process is usually contained within a Loomio thread.
+See the guides for Advice, Consent or Consensus process for help to use proposal templates at key steps in the process.

 ## Start a proposal or poll